Skip to main content

 How long does partner verification take?

 Verification timing depends on the complexity of your integration and the Partnerships team’s review queue.
-Submit the Partner Validation Request form once your integration is feature-complete to start the process.
+Submit the Partner Validation Request form when your integration is feature-complete.
+The Partnerships team responds in order of submission and the timeline depends on the complexity of the integration and the current review queue.

 Can I use one OneSignal app to serve multiple customers?

 No. Each end customer should have their own OneSignal App ID so that data, subscriptions, and messages stay isolated.
-If you’re embedding OneSignal in your platform, see Platform embedding for how to provision per-customer App IDs.
+If you’re embedding OneSignal in your platform, see Apps and Organizations for how to provision per-customer App IDs under one Organization.